-- 13. The initial work will be focused on procurement of specialists, evidence preparation, having an agreed sustainability appraisal scope and developing an Issues and Options document for consultation.
-As part of the Member engagement, it is envisaged that a working group (Development Management Advisory Group (DMAG) or similar) would be working with officers on reviewing the work being undertaken and the content of the Issues and Options consultation document and the emerging evidence base.
+- 12. The initial work will be focused on procurement of specialists, evidence preparation, having an agreed sustainability appraisal scope and developing an Issues and Options document for consultation.
+The Development Management Advisory Group (DMAG) would be working with officers on reviewing the work being undertaken and the content of the Issues and Options consultation document and the emerging evidence base.
 Agreement to consult would be reviewed by Overview and Scrutiny and subject to Executive approval.
 Indicative timetabling suggests that the Issues and Options consultation could take place in autumn 2023.
-Evidence submitted for examination should be up to date. - 14.
+Evidence submitted for examination should be up to date. - 13.
 Once the Issues and Options consultation has been undertaken, further work will be progressed on the consultation statement, emerging evidence base, and the preparation of a Regulation 18 Preferred Options Local Plan.
 This would follow the same iterative process described with the Issues and Options with consultation potentially scheduled for Autumn 2024.
-Whilst a Preferred Options Local Plan is not strictly required under the regulations it helps to de-risk the project by providing an opportunity to undertake further evidence gathering and adapting approaches. - 15.
+Whilst a Preferred Options Local Plan is not strictly required under the regulations it helps to de-risk the project by providing an opportunity to undertake further evidence gathering and adapting approaches. - 14.
 This process would then be repeated for the Regulation 19 Pre-submission Local Plan where consultation could be scheduled for early summer 2025.
 This would be followed in early 2026 by the submission version of the Local Plan and would need to be approved by full Council.
 It would then be submitted along with the evidence base and the consultation responses for examination (Regulation 22).
 With a fair wind, the examination, further Inspector modifications consultation, inspector's report, and Council adoption is possible by July 2027.
 The Plan would need to have a life expectancy of 15 years from the date of adoption.